minoh0201/DeepMicro/README.md

 ## Quick Start Guide
 *Make sure you have already gone through the **Quick Setup Guide** above*
-### 1. Learning representation with your own data
+### * Learning representation with your own data
-* Copy your data under the `/data` directory.
+1. Copy your data under the `/data` directory.
 Your data should be a comma separated file.
-We are going to assume that your file name is `UserDataExample.csv` which is already provided once you clone the repository correctly.
+We are going to assume that your file name is `UserDataExample.csv` which is already provided.